 Alma Mater: Northwestern College

-Tyree Cox joined the Concordia University wrestling staff ahead of the 2019-20 season and finished his third season with the Bulldogs in 2021-22.
+Tyree Cox joined the Concordia University wrestling staff ahead of the 2019-20 season and finished his fourth season with the Bulldogs in 2022-23.
 Cox also serves an athletic equipment role within the athletic department.

 In year one working with the Bulldogs, Cox helped the program to a sweep of GPAC dual and postseason championships behind three individual conference champions.
 Concordia qualified eight individuals for the national championships, including two who claimed All-America honors: Alberto Garcia (133) and Tanner Farmer (285).
 As a team, the Bulldogs placed 15th nationally.
 Mario Ybarra (133) then earned All-America honors in 2021.
 This past 2022-23 season, Concordia equaled a program record for dual wins in a season and sent four wrestlers to the NAIA national tournament.

 Cox had spent the previous three seasons as an assistant at Northwestern College, his alma mater.
 The native of Lancaster, Calif., was hired on with the Red Raiders following a successful two-year run in Orange City, Iowa, as a student-athlete.
 As a competitor at Northwestern, Cox twice qualified for the NAIA National Championships and was a First Team All-GPAC honoree.
 Cox put together a 28-9 overall record his senior season.

 Prior to landing at Northwestern, Cox wrestled at and attended Cerritos College.
 While there, Cox qualified for the national championships twice and earned a place finish at the community college state tournament.